GraniteWMS/GraniteDocs/docs/integration/acumatica/integration-jobs.md

 You can then just activate the Scheduled Jobs that are needed.

 The system setting AcumaticaApplicationName is defaulted to 'Acumatica'.
 If you change this then you should also change it in the Integration service config file so that the scheduled Jobs amd Integration service can share settings.
 If you wish to use different SystemSettings for each then you need to specify a different value.

+#### Base URL

+The base url can be found in IIS if hosted locally or provided by the customer if hosted in the cloud.

 ![ApplicationName](./acumatica-img/ApplicationName.PNG)
 ![SystemSettings](./acumatica-img/system-settings.PNG)